xcv58/Tab-Manager-v2/README.md

 Chrome Web Store: https://xcv58.xyz/tabs

 Tab Manager v2 is Chrome Extension that helps you manage your opend Chrome tabs easily.
 It's a forked version of https://github.com/joshperry/Tab-Manager.
-The Tab Manager v2 is rewritten by React, MobX with ES2017, and has different features with original Tab Manager, and logo of course :).
+The Tab Manager v2 is rewritten by React, MobX with ES2017, and has different features with original Tab Manager.

 # Usage